maiza989/MusicPlayerDemo/README.md

 ## Instruction
 1. Download the project
-2. Navigate to the project location and go to MusicPlayerDemo > bin > publish > Run application
+2. Open the folder and run the MsuicPlayerDemo Application.